Skip to content

 }

-Hint: What happens if two threads simultaneously enter the "computation outside the lock" phase for the same key?
-The result might not be a bug (the最终 written value is the same), but what if expensive_computation has side effects or is very time-consuming?
-This is the "check-then-act" pattern manifesting in a more subtle form.
+Hint: If two threads enter the "calculation outside lock" phase for the same key simultaneously, what happens?
+The result might not be a bug (the final written value is the same), but what if expensive_calculation has side effects or is very time-consuming?
+This is a reflection of "check-then-act" in a more hidden form.

 References